-We have audited the accompanying balance sheets of Krystal Biotech, Inc. ("Company") as of December 31, 2017 and 2016, and the related statements of operations, convertible preferred stock and stockholders' and members' equity and cash flows for each of the two years in the period ended December 31, 2017, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and 2016, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2017, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Krystal Biotech, Inc. ("Company") as of December 31, 2018 and 2017, and the related consolidated statements of operations and comprehensive loss, convertible preferred stock and stockholders' and members' equity and cash flows for each of the two years in the period ended December 31, 2018, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2018 and 2017, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2018, in conformity with accounting principles generally accepted in the United States of America.